 I love the variety of vegetables in this dish: We’ve got crunchy snow peas, disease-fighting mushrooms, and two types of colorful cabbage.
-I’ve used cooked chicken in this recipe — prepping a batch of cooked or grilled chicken to use throughout the week really saves time here.
-You could also use any cooked protein of your choice, like leftover steak or even a few eggs if you want to keep this meat-free.
+For quality protein, I recommend organic chicken breast that’s skinless.
 The homemade Thai chili sauce also adds a delicious kick.

 Ready to wok out and prepare this Thai chicken stir fry?

-Start by heating a skillet or wok over medium-high heat until the surface is hot.
-Add the olive oil and veggies and stir fry for 5 minutes, stirring constantly so the vegetables cook but don’t burn.
+Add the coconut oil to a skillet or wok over medium-high heat until the surface is hot.
+Add the onion and chicken to the wok.
+Stir fry for a couple of minutes, stirring constantly.

 This Thai chicken stir fry is super delicious and ready in just minutes.
-It’s delicious on its own, but it’s also yummy over quinoa or brown rice to soak up that beautiful peanut-coconut sauce.
+It’s delicious on its own, but it’s also yummy over rice (brown or white) or even quinoa to soak up that beautiful cashew-coconut sauce.

 - 2 tablespoons coconut oil